2022 - 2024

 Define the Proof of Concept

-Scope the Solution
+Scope the Proof of Concept

 Co-create the Proof of Concept

-Co-Create the Solution
+Build the Solution

 Review & Improve